opensearch-project/project-website/_posts/2025-05-05-plan-execute-agent.md

 ## What is the plan-execute-reflect agent?

 The [plan-execute-reflect](https://docs.opensearch.org/docs/latest/ml-commons-plugin/agents-tools/agents/plan-execute-reflect/) agent is a long-running agent designed for complex, multi-step tasks.
-This agent is capable of breaking down a complex task into a series of simple steps (plan), executing each step, and optimizing its plan based on intermediate step results.
+This agent is capable of breaking down a complex task into a series of simple steps (plan), executing each step (execute), and optimizing its plan based on intermediate step results (reflect).
 It uses a separate executor agent for the execution of substeps.

 Key features of this agent include the following: